SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 1.   choose a good spring constant
->  * too large and the histogram don't overlap
+>  * too large and the histograms don't overlap
 >  * too small and you can sample barriers
 2.   choose a good number of replicas